 Clark State Community College Physical Therapist Assistant Program Coordinator P.O.
 Box 570 570 East Leffel Lane Springfield, OH 45505

 The PTA program coordinator will respond to all written comments that include the name and contact information for the individual submitting the comments within ten (10) business days.

-*May take within two year of acceptance into the program although no sooner than one year is preferred.
-If the course was completed more than 24 months prior to when starting the program, the course will need to be repeated.
+*May be taken within two years of acceptance into the program although no sooner than one year is preferred.
+If the course was completed more than 24 months prior to starting the program, the course will need to be repeated.

 **Must be accepted into the PTA program to take these classes

 ***Must be completed with a C or better within 5 years of acceptance to the program.
 If older than 5 years, the course must be repeated.